TASS18-Task3/data/Readme.md

 ### Training data statistics

-The current version of the training dataset contains a total of **XXX sentences** and **YYY annotations**.
+The current version of the training dataset contains a total of **559 sentences** and **5673 annotations**.
 More details are provided in the next tables:

 Entity | 3276
 -------|-----